NicolaMelillo/ManchesterPBPK/README.md

 A running version of the app che be found here: https://manchester.shinyapps.io/pbpk/.

-The last version of the software was updated on 02 August 2021.
+The last version of the software was updated on 03 September 2021.

 Authors: *Nicola Melillo & Hitesh Mistry*